Ed-Operating-System/EdOS/README.md

-# EdOS
+# Ed Operating System

-The Ed Operating System
+EdOS (Ed Operating System) is a 64-bit operating system intended for the x86-64 architecture.